grant4001/MNIST_Classification_FPGA/README.md

 | ---------- | ---------- | ---------- |
 | <a href="https://imgflip.com/gif/3m1jlr"><img src="https://i.imgflip.com/3m1jlr.gif" title="made at imgflip.com"/></a> | <a href="https://imgflip.com/gif/3m1kcb"><img src="https://i.imgflip.com/3m1kcb.gif" title="made at imgflip.com"/></a> | <a href="https://imgflip.com/gif/3m1l4s"><img src="https://i.imgflip.com/3m1l4s.gif" title="made at imgflip.com"/></a> |

 Over the past decade, we have witnessed a significant boom in the machine learning and deep learning realm.
 A major subcategory of problems within the deep learning space is image processing and classification, which is widely used in real-time embedded applications such as autonomous driving, face recognition, robotics, and medical diagnosis.
 The booming popularity and work done on deep learning provides ample motivation to find ways to optimize and accelerate these algorithms, especially on unique computing platforms.
-For this project, we implemented a Convolutional Neural Network that uses MNIST handwritten digit classification as the benchmark.
+For this project, I implemented a Convolutional Neural Network that uses MNIST handwritten digit classification as the benchmark.

 MATLAB was used to train the CNN; existing versions of the feed-forward and back-propagation algorithms, provided by Ashutosh Kumar Upadhyay, were used (source: https://www.mathworks.com/matlabcentral/fileexchange/59223-convolution-neural-network-simple-code-simple-to-use).